 We ask purchasers to visit one of our partner banks for their mortgage pre-approval.
 As long-time partners, they understand the Options Ready Program.
-Contact us for which representatives at these banks can help you get pre-approved for our program.
+Contact us to find out which representatives at these banks can help you get pre-approved for our program.

 Find the right suite for you

 With a pre-approval in hand, it's now time to find a place that suits your needs.
-You can do that by discovering what communities Options has in development and registering for any that strike your interest.
+You can do that by discovering what communities Options has in development and registering for any that interest you.
 (Please confirm that your contact information is correct, as this is how we’ll share information and get in touch with you.)
-Depending where we are in the development cycle, we may be in active sales, – like at The Humber, which means we’ll have pricing and floor plans available – or we might still be in development, which means we’ll keep you updated on when sales will start.

-All you need to be able to purchase with Options is 5% down payment, the ability to secure a mortgage at a tier one bank or credit union, and the intention to live in your home.
+To move forward with a purchase with Options for Homes, you’ll need enough money for a 5% down payment, the ability to secure a mortgage at a tier one-bank or credit union (once again our partner banks are the preferred option), and the intention to live in your home.